Saltaire Arts Trail Makers Fair 25-27 May 2019

-**DEADLINE EXTENDED to Friday 15th December 2017** Call for exhibitors to show at the Makers Fair at Saltaire Arts Trail, 5-7 May 2018.
-We are looking for contemporary craft designer-makers working in a wide range of disciplines to exhibit work over the three days of the early May Bank Holiday in gorgeous Victoria Hall at the heart of The UNESCO World Heritage Site of Saltaire.
+**DEADLINE EXTENDED to Friday 25th January 2019** Call for exhibitors to show at the Makers Fair at Saltaire Arts Trail, 25-27 May 2019.
+We are looking for contemporary craft designer-makers working in a wide range of disciplines to exhibit work over the three days of the late May Bank Holiday in gorgeous Victoria Hall, at the heart of the UNESCO World Heritage Site of Saltaire.
 The event is part of an annual festival of contemporary visual art sited in the unique public and private spaces of the village.
 We are looking to select and showcase high-quality, innovative work in ceramics, textiles, jewellery, glass, metal, artists' books, paper, leather, wood, furniture, plastics, fashion textiles and accessories, printmaking and mixed media.
 Applications with a focus on painting, drawing or other fine art practices will not be considered for this opportunity, but should consider applying for the 'Open Houses' opportunity instead.

 Who are we?